-1. A student who does not elect the interdisciplinary preparation option must present a professional paper (25-30 pages) approved by two professors who have worked with the student in one of the departments' PhD fields.
+A student who does not elect the interdisciplinary preparation option must present a professional paper (25-30 pages) approved by two professors who have worked with the student in a political science field.

 Teaching preparation

 - 1. 3-4 semesters work as a teaching apprentice for undergraduate courses. - 6 credits of PSC 5396, Teaching Political Science (and not more than 9 hours), should be taken in conjunction with teaching apprenticeships (these can be included in field requirements). - 3.
 Teaching experience in one or more undergraduate courses.